instant-dev/api/README.md

 ### Custom installation

-**Note:** Most of this documentation will assume you are using the [`instant.dev` CLI](https://github.com/instant-dev/).
-It is the recommended get your Instant API project set up, generate new endpoints, manage tests and comes with built-in deployment tooling for Vercel or AWS.
+**Note:** Most of this documentation will assume you are using the `instant.dev` [command line tool](https://github.com/instant-dev/).
+It is the recommended way to get your Instant API project set up, generate new endpoints, manage tests and comes with built-in deployment tooling for Vercel or AWS.

 To use Instant API without the command line tools, you can do the following;